Decentralized Local Stochastic Extra-Gradient for Variational Inequalities

-The provided convergence rates have explicit dependence on the problem parameters: network that is characterized by mixing time $\tau$ and mixing factor $p$, data heterogeneity $D$ (that appears in the convergence rates only through the quantity $\Delta$), variance $\sigma^2$ of the noise in the data, Lipschitz constant $L$ and strong monotonicity parameter $\mu$, number of devices $M$.
-Thus, our rates allow judging how different properties, e.g., data heterogeneity, amount of noise, network characteristics influence the convergence of the algorithm.
-This opens an opportunity for meta-optimization process if we can design the network by changing $M$, $\tau$, $p$ to achieve faster convergence.
+The provided convergence rates have an explicit dependence on the problem parameters: the network that is characterized by the mixing time $\tau$ and the mixing factor $p$, the data heterogeneity $D$ (these three quantities appear in the convergence rates only through the quantity $\Delta$), the variance $\sigma^2$ of the noise in the data, the Lipschitz constant $L$, the strong monotonicity parameter $\mu$, the number of nodes/devices $M$.
+Thus, our rates allow judging how different properties, e.g., data heterogeneity, noise level, and network characteristics influence the convergence rates.
+This, in particular, opens up an opportunity for a meta-optimization process if we can design the network and change $M$, $\tau$, $p$ to achieve faster convergence.

-We now discuss the convergence results obtained in the theorem, and also compare them with the already existing algorithms (see Table 1) and their guarantees.
-Firstly, all the estimates have similar there-component structure.
-The first term corresponds to the deterministic setting and is similar to existing methods for smooth VIs in non-distributed setting.
-Only in the strongly convex case there is an additional factor $\tau/p$ that increases the condition number $L/\mu$ of the problem.
-The second (stochastic) term is also standard for non-distributed setting and corresponds to the stochastic nature of the problem.
-Note that, for a very general distributed setting we have managed to obtain the corresponding terms similar to non-distributed setting.
-Moreover, we can see the benefit of exploiting distributed computations: the leading stochastic term depends on $\sigma^2/M$ that decreases as the number $M$ of nodes increases.
-The other terms correspond to the consensus error $\Delta$ and are caused by imperfect communications between the agents, i.e. that it is impossible for the agents to have exactly the same information about the current iterate.
-Importantly, in all the cases this error does not make the overall convergence worse since the dependence on $K$ is no worse for these terms than the dependence on $K$ in the stochastic term.
-In the experimental section we illustrate that the network error is not an artefact of the analysis, but indeed is present in practice.
+We now discuss the convergence results obtained in the theorem, and also compare them with already existing algorithms (see Table \ref{tab:comparison}) and their guarantees.
+Firstly, all the estimates have a similar several-term structure.
+The first term corresponds to the deterministic setting and is similar to existing methods for smooth VIs in the non-distributed setting.
+Only in the strongly-convex case, there is an additional factor $\tau/p$ that increases the condition number $L/\mu$ of the problem.
+The second (stochastic) term is also standard for the non-distributed setting and corresponds to the stochastic nature of the problem.
+Note that, for a very general distributed setting, we have managed to obtain the corresponding terms similar to the non-distributed setting.
+Moreover, we can see the benefit of exploiting distributed computations: the leading stochastic term depends on $\sigma^2/M$ that decreases as the number $M$ of the nodes increases.
+The other terms correspond to the consensus error $\Delta$ and are due to the imperfect communications between the nodes, i.e., that all the nodes can't have exactly the same information about the current iterate.
+Importantly, in all the cases, this error does not make the overall convergence worse since the dependence on $K$ is no worse in these terms than the dependence on $K$ in the stochastic term.
+In the experimental section, we illustrate that the network error is not an artifact of the analysis but is indeed present in practice.